Tyche

 I would very much like to know what that

-episode tells about the boy.
-What I am able to remember is acting
+episode tells about me as a boy.
+What I am able to remember is

 under compulsion and resolve during the weeks (or months?) it